How Contact Tracing Works And How It Can Help Reopen The Country

 It's not perfect — a tracer might not be able to reach all the contacts, and those contacts might not all follow the guidance, says Dr. Jeff Engel, senior adviser for COVID-19 to the Council of State and Territorial Epidemiologists.
 "But even the leaky quarantine is effective," he says.
 "If you get 85% of contacts to self-quarantine for 14 days, you're going to do a lot in the community to decrease transmission."

-The World Health Organization breaks down the process into three steps: contact identification, contact listing, and contact follow up.
+The World Health Organization breaks down the process into three steps: contact identification, contact listing and contact follow-up.

-Step one: Sleuth out all the patients' contacts
+Step 1: Sleuth out all the patients' contacts

 If you're picturing being put under a spotlight and grilled about where you were and who you were with, put that image aside.
 It's not usually so dramatic.